a-brassard/ACORN/README.md

 # Sources
 ACORN contains a blend of explanations from several sources.
-See Section 2.2 in the [paper](...) for a more detailed explanation.
+See Section 2.2 in the [paper](...) for a more detailed overview.

 ![ACORN contains samples from ECQA, CoS-E, COPA-SSE, generated explanations for Commonsense QA, generated explanations for Balanced COPA, newly collected explanations for Balanced COPA, and GPT-3.5 edited versions of CoS-E and COPA-SSE.
 Each group has 500 samples, totaling 3500 samples.](/readme/Data_sources.png)